More Than Just Unlocking Doors

 For Buyers

-As your buyer representative, my focus is on protecting your interests from the first conversation to the final keys.
+From our initial discussion to handing over the keys, I’ll act as your buyer representative, safeguarding your interests.
 This can include helping you arrange a mortgage pre-approval, setting up private showings, or flagging potential zoning or permitted-use questions so you can confirm the details with the municipality before committing.

-I draft offers with protective clauses and conditions tailored to your specific situation, and I negotiate prices and terms to secure the best possible outcome for you.
-When needed, I can connect you with trusted inspectors, real estate lawyers, and contractors who can make the transition to homeownership easier.
+I draft offers with protective clauses and conditions tailored to your specific situation, and I negotiate prices and terms to secure the best possible outcome.
+When needed, I can connect you with trusted inspectors, real estate lawyers, and contractors who will aid the transition to homeownership easier.

 I am also happy to point you toward the right local contacts for utilities and municipal services, so you know exactly who to call when it is time to get your new home set up.